Hosting A Groom’s Or Rehearsal Dinner (Quick Guide)

 Rehearsal Dinner Menu Design

-Planning a rehearsal dinner menu is really not that difficult and can be fun to do as well!
+Planning a rehearsal dinner menu is not that difficult and can be fun to do as well!

 In other words, if you have Filet Mignon and Sea Bass on the menu for the wedding, you don’t want to offer the same or a variation of it for dinner the night before.